Alaa-Essam5/Hospital-Information-System-Web-Application/README.md

 Navigation Bar for easy access to different sections.

-Best 3 Doctors Section displaying top doctors.
+Best 3 Doctors Section displaying top doctors (static data).

 Patient Feedback section with static reviews and an option to submit feedback.